jkokkat/seg3103_playground/lab03/README.md

 I improved the coverage for the method isEndOfMonth().
 The initial test suite did not include a test where the year is not a leap year, the month is February, and the day is the 28th.
-As well, it did not include a test where the year is a leap year, the month is February, and the day is the 28th.
+It also did not include a test where the year is a leap year, the month is February, and the day is the 28th.
 I added these tests, as shown below:
 ```bash
 @Test
 void nextDate_endOfMonth(){